 Learning a foreign language requires consistency and Chinese is no exception.
-The most important piece of advice I can give you for learning Mandarin is Continue reading →
+Read more to find out what I believe to be the most important piece of advice I can give you for learning Mandarin.
+Continue reading →

 Learning Chinese can be a struggle, especially if you’ve just started out on the path to fluency.
 The tones, the characters, and the difficult sounds that you might not be familiar with can be a challenge to grasp.